 - The Scale Level bits in bytes 2-3 are swapped.
 The ST3 technical docs have a typo that suggest Scale Level (bit 1) actually overflows into "bit 8" of the OPL register, but testing this in ST3 shows this is not the case and the bit order is merely swapped.

-- The ST3 docs say bytes 6-7 have the sustain rate stored as "15-sustain" but it seems to work better storing the exact value to send to the OPL chip.
+- The ST3 docs say bytes 6-7 have the sustain rate stored as "15-sustain", which is from a editor UI perspective - the value can be sent as-is to the OPL chip.

 At the offset given by a pattern's parapointer, packed data is present and will need to be unpacked.
 The following structure appears at the start of each pattern's data: